WSP-LAB/YOPO/README.md

 $ cd scripts
 $ ./attack_pipeline_one_setting.sh [EPSILON] [COST_MODEL_TYPE] [TARGET]
 ```
-The attack success rates and costs are saved in the `/yopo-artifact/result` directory.
+The attack success rates and costs will be saved in the `/yopo-artifact/result` directory.

 ## Authors
 This research project has been conducted by [WSP Lab](https://wsp-lab.github.io/)